projectdiscovery/subfinder/README.md

 [DNSDUMPSTER] dal.t1.freelancer.com
 ```

+The `-silent` switch can be used to show only subdomains found without any other info.

-The -o command can be used to specify an output file.
+The `-o` command can be used to specify an output file.

 ```bash
 > subfinder -d freelancer.com -o output.txt